Hip injections are done with the goals of:

 Pain Relief After a Hip Joint Injection

-If the area is uncomfortable in the first two to three days after the injection, applying ice or a cold pack to the general area of the injection site will typically provide pain relief and appear more beneficial than applying heat.
+If the area is uncomfortable in the first two to three days after the injection, applying ice or a cold pack to the general area of the injection site will typically provide pain relief and appears more beneficial than applying heat.

-If no improvement occurs within ten days after the injection, then the patient is unlikely to gain any pain relief from the injection and further diagnostic tests may be needed to accurately diagnose the patient's pain.
+• If no improvement occurs within ten days after the injection, then the patient is unlikely to gain any pain relief from the injection and further diagnostic tests may be needed to accurately diagnose the patient's pain.

-Potential Risks of Hip Joint Injections
+Potential Risks of Hip Injections

 • Allergic reactions to the medications used